SoftwareAG/c8y-docs/src/render/guides/reference/inventory/managed-object.html.md

     HTTP/1.1  204 NO CONTENT

-If managed object is device or group and optional query parameter "cascade=true" is used all child devices and child assets will be deleted recursively.
-By default delete operation is propagated to the subgroups only if deleted object is a group.
+If the managed object is a device or a group and the optional query parameter "cascade=true" is used all child devices and child assets will be deleted recursively.
+By default, the delete operation is propagated to the subgroups only if the deleted object is a group.